jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 > ___
 > ### Task
-> Now try to select the VH band of “s1_image” yourself and visualize it.
+> Select the VH backscatter band of “s1_image” and visualize it.
-> (Hint: Do it similar to the VV-polarization and fill out spaces of __???__ in the code below)
 >
 > ```java
 > var s1VH_image = ??? ;